 - Log into their account and see their negotiated prices

-- Understand exactly what they'll pay at different quantities
+- Understand exactly what they will pay at different quantities

 - Place reorders without calling for pricing